 In the United States Occupational Safety and Health Administration noise standards, the maximum for impulse noise is 140 decibels, continuous noise does not exceed 115 decibels.
 Under an average noise environment of 90 decibels, the maximum working limit is 8 hours.
 Under an average noise environment of 85 to 90 decibels for 8 hours, employees must undergo an annual hearing test.

 In the European Union, occupational noise health protection appears to be more stringent.
 According to EU Directive 2003/10/EC, the peak sound pressure of impulse noise is 140 dB.
 When the peak value of noise control regulation management reaches 137 dB, a hearing protection device must be worn.
 When the peak value reaches 135 dB, a hearing protection device must be provided.
 The average noise should be limited to 87 decibels during the eight hours of each working day.
 Hearing protection must be worn when the average noise is between 85 and 87 decibels, and hearing protection must be provided when the average noise is between 80 and 85 decibels.

-In China, the hygienic standard GBZ 1-2002 for design of industrial enterprises stipulates that the hygienic limit of the sound level of impulse noise is 140 dB in the workplace, and the peak number of exposure pulses is 100 on working days.
-At 130 dB, the peak number of contact pulses on working days is 1000; At 120 dB, the peak number of contact pulses is 1000 per working day.
+In China, the hygienic standard GBZ 1-2002 for the design of industrial enterprises stipulates that the hygienic limit of the sound level of impulse noise is 140 dB in the workplace, and the peak number of exposure pulses is 100 on working days.
+At 130 dB, the peak number of contact pulses on working days is 1000.
+At 120 dB, the peak number of contact pulses is 1000 per working day.
 The continuous noise does not exceed 115 decibels in the workplace.
-The operators of professional headset for call center in the workplace are exposed to noise for 8 hours a day, and the average noise level limit is 85 decibels.
+The operators of professional headsets for call center in the workplace are exposed to noise for 8 hours a day, and the average noise level limit is 85 decibels.